 As a whole, Gundry recommends not eating too much animal protein if you can avoid it.
 This counters what we’ve been told before about diets like Paleo, which places an importance on meat-heavy, protein-rich meals.
-He’s quick to debunk this by telling us such a diet is actually harmful: “Once your cells have gotten their fill of calories, excess animal protein is converted to sugar in your bloodstream and then stored as fat.”
+He’s quick to debunk this by telling us such a diet is harmful: “Once your cells have gotten their fill of calories, excess animal protein is converted to sugar in your bloodstream and then stored as fat.”

-6. Minimize fruit
+6. Minimize Fruit

 High quantities of fruit are to be avoided for a healthy heart, especially during the winter: “Thanks to an evolutionary response from the Stone Age, your body does two things when you eat fruit: makes you crave more of it, and stores it as fat.”
 Gundry says this is because fruits were once only available in the summer and were eaten to store fat for the winter for better survival.
 “If you’re ‘fattening up’ on fruit all year round, then you’re packing on the pounds, throwing your insulin levels and blood lipids out of whack and putting a strain on your heart.”

-Same goes for juices: “Fruit juice is touted as healthy and natural,” Gundry says.
+The same goes for juices: “Fruit juice is touted as healthy and natural,” Gundry says.
 “Juice by itself isn’t natural, and no animal on earth, besides a human, consumes it.”
-Basically, juicing a fruit takes all of the sugar from the fruit and makes it drinkable, but it doesn’t include any of the important fiber that our body needs.
+Juicing a fruit takes all of the sugar from the fruit and makes it drinkable, but it doesn’t include any of the important fiber that our body needs.
 “It’s a concentrated dose of fructose, and fructose makes your body produce more cholesterol, increasing the strain on your arteries,” he says.
 Should you crave a fruity drink, opting for a smoothie is much healthier, as it incorporates the full fruit instead of just its sugar-loaded juice.

 “When you put cream and sugar in your coffee, drink juice, or drink sodas, all you’re doing is spiking your blood sugar,” Gundry says.
 “This sends your body on a hormonal cascade that ultimately increases your risk for heart disease.”
-Recent studies show that this increase of sugar can lead to metabolic disease, too.
+Recent studies show that this increase in sugar can lead to metabolic disease, too.
 Instead of these sweet beverages, Gundry recommends drinking sparkling water, as it can help reduce hunger.
 If you’re still craving some flavor, adding lemon and fresh mint can be a refreshing twist, but his favorite treat is to add a splash of balsamic vinegar.
 “It may sound strange, but it’s my version of cola.
 It’s delicious, and it will give you your fix.”

-But don’t get anxious about giving up your morning cup of coffee just yet: Gundry promises that coffee is actually good for your heart since it has polyphenols, or micronutrients, linked to a reduced risk of heart disease.
+But don’t get anxious about giving up your morning cup of coffee just yet: Gundry promises that coffee is good for your heart since it has polyphenols, or micronutrients, linked to a reduced risk of heart disease.
 Just drink it in moderation (sans cream and sugar).

-8. Avoid cow dairy
+8. Avoid Cow Dairy

 “Dairy is loaded with inflammatory compounds, like lectins, thanks to the grain-rich diet cows are normally fed,” Gundry says.
-He also explains that oftentimes cows are treated with loads of antibiotics in order to counteract udder infections, which then negatively affect our systems.
+He also explains that oftentimes cows are treated with loads of antibiotics to counteract udder infections, which then negatively affect our systems.